eAdded/FireJS/README.md

 		 ]
 }]}
 ~~~
-This plugin fetches some data from an api asynchronasly and passes it to a route.
+This plugin fetches some data from an api asynchronously and passes it to a route.

 File `api/name.js` which is found in src dir, is used to create the route `/api/corona`.